jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle.
+Very little is needed to make a happy life; it is all within yourself, in your way of thinking.
-- Albert Einstein
+- Marcus Aurelius

-Updated on: [2/8/2022]
+Updated on: [2/9/2022]
 <!-- #quoteEnd -->
 </pre>